kykrueger/openbis/openbis-ipad/ipad-example-data/readme.md

 Introduction
 ============

-This describes what needs to be done to initialize and use the iPad module.
+This describes what needs to be done to initialize and use the example iPad module.

 Initialization
 --------------